-The group have made contact with Harvest Church to express a possible interest.
+The group have contacted Harvest Church to express a possible interest.
 Nicholson have returned to Dedham Church to take measurements and ascertain whether this instrument would be suitable, and to prepare a report and proposal including a quotation.
 The organ will fit into existing organ loft.